praptitambe/NeaRestro/README.md

 ## User Expereince (UX)

-Throughout the development of Yummy Tummy, **Agile methodology** was employed to ensure iterative progress and continuous improvement.
+Throughout the development of NeaRestro, **Agile methodology** was employed to ensure iterative progress and continuous improvement.
 This approach facilitated regular feedback and allowed for adaptive planning, ultimately leading to a more refined and user-centric application.

 ### User Goals